nasa/cape/doc/common/report/main.rst

 the user to use a different set of figures (and thus subfigures) when either there are zero iterations or an error status.
 This can be informative when plotting the iterative history of zero iterations is otherwise not too useful.

+Finally, the ``"ShowCaseNumber"`` option instructs pyCart to print the case number (which is zero-based) in the header of each page (in addition to the name of the case).
+While this may be convenient, the default is to omit it, primarily because changes to the run matrix will change the case number.

 Sweep Definitions
 -----------------